What are genes?

 Variants can be inherited from one or both parents, or they can occur spontaneously (not inherited).
 Diet, lifestyle and environment can also contribute to the risk of developing a health condition.

 Genetic testing investigates variants in our genes, chromosomes, or proteins.
 A genetic test might investigate a single gene, search for large changes or rearrangements in our chromosomes or analyse the proteins formed from genes.
 Genetic testing also encompasses newer forms of investigations called genomic testing.

 What is genomic testing?

-Genomic testing, on the other hand, investigates many genes at the one time.
-This is particularly useful when there are a number of genes which can cause a condition, or it is unknown which gene may be the cause.
+Until recently, doctors and scientists were only able to test one gene at a time.
+Genomic testing on the other hand, allows testing of many genes or the entire genome at once.
+This is particularly useful when there are several genes associated with a condition, or it is unknown which gene may be the cause.

-So how does genomic testing work in a research study like Australian Genomics?
+How does genomic testing work in Australian Genomics?